PickleForge-Labs/PickleAI/README.md

 Try it, share your experience, and help improve the project.

 ---
-Copyright (C) 2026 PickleAI
+Copyright (C) 2026 PickleForge-Labs
-Licensed under GPLv3.
+Licensed under GPLv3